Last updated on July 3, 2023 by Wandering our World

-Situated off the west coast of mainland Greece, these mesmerising islands are brimming with rich culture and history, amazing Venetian architecture, verdant green surroundings and some spectacular beaches.
+Situated off the west coast of mainland Greece, these mesmerising islands are brimming with rich culture and history, amazing Venetian architecture, stunning landscapes and some spectacular beaches.

 Some of the most popular destinations in mainland Greece include Olympia, Athens, Meteora, Nafplion, and Nafpaktos, but we recommend heading to more rural parts too.
 You should also try and visit the fascinating archaeological sites of Delphi – an ancient religious sanctuary which dates back to the 8th century B.C. and the Oracle of Apollo.

-If you’re looking for exceptional hiking trails, an untouched landscape, and a more cultural experience, then mainland Greece could be the best place to visit.
+If you’re looking for exceptional hiking trails, an untouched landscape, and a more cultural experience, then mainland Greece could be the best place for your camping vacation.

 There are many affordable campsites in Greece.
-Below are a few of our favourites, separated by what area they are in.
+Below are a few of our favourites, separated by those four areas we introduced you to above.

 Aegean Islands Campsites

 Located in vibrant Fira on one of Greece’s most beautiful islands, Santorini Camping is open from March 1st to November 30th and boasts a large seasonal pool and a poolside snack bar.

 It has great accommodation options and amazing facilities, and you can easily access restaurants, bars, shops and a lively nightlife just 350m from the site.